FluidInference/mlx-mdx/README.md

 ```

 If you are working in a local virtual environment, run `python -m playwright install chromium` from within that environment instead.

+## Examples & Knowledge Base

+See how we publish MLX-produced Markdown, prompts, and knowledge bases in [möbius](https://github.com/FluidInference/mobius).
+The repo includes curated examples you can adapt for your own crawls.

 ## Features